hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-visual-studio-code-on-macos-x.md

 Visual Studio Code projects are folder based.
 This means that Visual Studio Code must run in the context of your project folder.

-One way to achieve this is to open a Terminal window, then cd to your project folder  and then type `code` to start Visual Studio Code in the context of the current directory.
+One way to achieve this is to open a Terminal window, then cd to your project folder  and then type `code .` to start Visual Studio Code in the context of the current directory.

 For this to work a symbolic link file named `code` must be created in the /usr/local/bin  folder: